Ryalian/R0/readme.md

 Project O is a personal project to build all kind of fun stuff with a full stack platform.
 Current stage(Engine) is R0.

+This page is the roadmap of the app.
+To see how mechanics works, please read [here](./appSrc/app/readme.md)

 R0 will be the version below 1.0:
   - v0.1 Set up basic React, webpack and express - Done
   - v0.2 Set up basic wireframe of state, action, engine and dirac sea(item pool, aka DS).
 See detail below - Done